Week 15:

 • Explanatory variable: distance to the highway (in kilometers)

-• Controls: number of gas stations within 5 kilometers
+• Additional control: number of gas stations within 5 kilometers (a proxy for competitiveness)

 • Unit of observation: convenience stores with gas pumps